OfficeDev/office-js-docs-pr.pt-br/docs/develop/debug-office-add-ins-in-visual-studio.md

 ### <a name="web-application-project-properties"></a>Propriedades do projeto de aplicativo Web

-Abrir a janela **Propriedades** para o projeto de aplicativo Web para revisar as propriedades do projeto:
+Abra a **janela Propriedades** do projeto do aplicativo Web para revisar as propriedades do projeto.

 1. No **Explorador de Soluções,** escolha o projeto do aplicativo Web.